 - Scissors

-- Jellyfish template (enter your email in the form at the end of this post)
+- Jellyfish template (click the “click here to get your freebies” image at the end of the post)

 Directions

-Flip the 2 pieces over and slightly overlap the lower body part onto the bottom of the main body part.
+Next, trace the two jellyfish body parts on the upper and lower part of the paper plate, then carefully cut them out.
+Now, flip the two body pieces over and slightly overlap the lower body part onto the bottom of the main body part.
 Use tape or glue to secure the two pieces together.

 The Snail and the Whale– Julia Donaldson, author of the famous book The Gruffalo, brings kids another fun book about an unlikely set of friends.
 Snail and Whale have lots of fun together in this colorful book!